Theosis: The True Purpose of Human Life: Content

-Overview

 The text addresses the role of the incarnation of Jesus Christ in restoring humanity's relationship with God.
-Archimandrite George presents theosis as a process through which human beings grow spiritually and focuses on transformation and participation in divine life.
-The work differentiates this perspective with other theological interpretations of salvation by discussing personal spiritual growth and ethical living.
+Archimandrite George discusses theosis as a process through which human beings grow spiritually and focuses on transformation and participation in asceticism.
+He compares this to other theological interpretations of salvation by discussing personal spiritual growth and the meaning of ethical living.
+The book describes spiritual disciplines traditionally associated with Eastern Orthodox Christianity, including ceaseless prayer, ascetic practices and virtues, repentance and forgiveness, and sacramental participation.

-Spiritual practices

-The book describes spiritual disciplines traditionally associated with Eastern Orthodox Christianity, including prayer, ascetic practices, repentance, and sacramental participation.
-These practices are presented as means of fostering spiritual development and deepening a believer's engagement with God.

-Scriptural and Patristic Foundations

-Archimandrite George focuses on selected biblical passages and writings of early Church Fathers to support the discussion of theosis.
-For example, texts such as Romans 14:17 are cited in connection with Christian understanding of the Kingdom of God.
-The book also situates Christ’s life and sacrificial work within the context of these traditions.
+The author also focuses on certain biblical passages and writings of early Church Fathers to support the practice of theosis.
+Verses including Romans 14:17 ("For the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit") are cited to established a spiritual connection between humanity and God's Kingdom: